 Price: $2,200 to $9,000

-Silhouettes: Three (the fitted Milano, the wider Roma, and the very constructed Couture)
+Silhouettes: Three (the Contemporary Milano, the Modern Torino, and the handcrafted Premium)

 Silhouettes: 15 (including the ultra-trim Brunico and the relaxed Piuma)